If an injury due to a lack of training has set you back, we'll help you move forward

 Special damages

-If it can be proved that your injury left you unable to work, special damages can be awarded for any lost earnings, loss of commission or bonuses, and loss of pension contributions.
+Special damages will be awarded for any lost earnings, loss of commission or bonuses, and loss of pension contributions.
 It may also be possible to claim for loss of future earnings, if the medical prognosis establishes that you won't be able to work for any period in the future.

 These damages will also cover the cost of any medical procedures you might need to treat or recover from your injury such as diagnostic imaging tests, surgical intervention and physiotherapy.